Fast Bayesian inference for spatial mean-parameterized Conway-Maxwell-Poisson models: Simulation study

-We fit our ZICOMP model by using our hybrid Monte Carlo algorithm illustrated in Section~\ref{subsec:hybrid}.
-We generate posterior sample paths of length at least 2 million in all cases to ensure that the Monte Carlo standard errors calculated by the batch means method \citep{Jones2006,Flegal2008} are sufficiently small.
-We use normal proposals for $\bs{\beta}_1$, $\bs{\beta}_2$, $\bs{\zeta}$, and $\alpha$ and adapt proposal covariance matrices using the Log-Adaptive Proposal algorithm \citep{Shaby2011}.
-We use swapping proposals for $w_{st}$, $I_{\gamma j}$, and $I_{\delta j}$.
+We generate posterior sample paths of length one million in all cases to ensure that the Monte Carlo standard errors, which we compute using the batch means method \citep{Jones2006,Flegal2008}, are sufficiently small.
+We use normal proposals for $\bs{\beta}$, $\bs{\beta}_1$, $\bs{\beta}_2$, and $\log(\nu)$ and adapt proposal covariance matrices using the Log-Adaptive Proposal algorithm \citep{Shaby2011}.
+We use swapping proposals for $w_{it}$, $I_{\gamma_j}$, and $I_{\delta_j}$.